michaelheiniger/Reivewpad-docs/docs/use-cases/label-pull-requests-with-git-conflicts.md

 ---
+id: label-pull-requests-with-git-conflicts
+slug: label-pull-requests-with-git-conflicts
-title: 'Label pull requests with Git conflicts'
+title: Label pull requests with Git conflicts
-id: 'label-pull-requests-with-git-conflicts'
 ---

 It can be tiresome to open a pull request and realize that it has Git conflicts.